shubham-khandalkar/django-client-tracker/README.md

 # Introduction

 Client Tracker is a Django app to keep track of clients visiting your website.
 Client IP, and location is fetched using a client-side script.
-Every 10 minutes the script pings the server to inform that the client is still on the site.
+It keeps track of how long users stay on your site.
+Users don't need to login on your site for this to work.
+Please make sure that you inform the users that the site uses cookies as it is required for this application.

 ## Prerequisites